Rawat890/My-Learnings/Medium/SSL-pinning.rst

 These keys work together to establish the encrypted connection.
 The certificate also contains (Subject) which is the identity of the certificate/website owner

 SSL certificate pinning is the process of associating the host with its certificate or public key. once you know the host certificate public key, you pin it to that host.
+It helps prevent man-in-the-middle (MITM) attacks by ensuring that the app only communicates with servers that possess a specific certificate or public key, thereby thwarting attempts to intercept or tamper with the communication.

 What is certificate ?
 A certificate is a file that encapsulates the information about server that owns the certificate.
 It's similar to the identification card, such as passport.
 The structire uses X.509 standards.
 It holds many information -